Save BIG on Bundles

 SHARE

-• 2 story elements comprehension questions per passage
+• 2 comprehension questions per passage with a focus on the story element

-• Identify and underline key text evidence to support understanding
+• Key words and details to underline for text evidence

 story elements reading passages